 This class is taught as a two day in-person course or online with an interactive instructor.
 The CITAD Course is designed for those individuals with minimal to no experience in the field of Asset Management.
 It is essential learning for those responsible for ITAD programs and other IT professionals involved in Asset Management, resource budgeting, finance, software licensing, contract management and strategic planning.
 Although there are no prerequisites, some knowledge of an organization’s life-cycle management is encouraged.

 The Process Begins – Removal, Storage, Transport and Security

 Using Automation – Bar Coding, RFID and ITAM Tools

 Questions and Review Before Test

-- Online certification testing is available for students starting the last day of class; from this point the exam will be open for 14 days.
+- Online certification testing is available for students starting at 8 AM the day after class finishes; from this point the exam will be open for 14 days.
 However, it is suggested to take the exam as soon as possible following the course.

 - Testing requires non-interrupted internet connection and may be taken at any time during the open period; once a test is started, students are required to complete it during that session and are permitted up to 3 hours to complete.

 - One hundred (100) questions are on the IAITAM CITAD exam and a passing mark is achieved by attaining 85% or higher.

 - Exam results are available immediately after completing the exam within the IAITAM Exam Center.